dixhuit/ansible-role-macos-dock/README.md

 macos_dock_orientation: "bottom"

 # A list of apps that you wish to appear in the Dock and in what order.
+# The Dock item list will not be altered if this list is left empty.
 #
 # Supported directories for apps:
 # - /Applications